Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model: Introduction

 The primary purpose of this paper is to develop an algorithm that optimally incorporates {\em predictions} (defined in the most generic sense possible) into the Online Resource Allocation Problem.
-Without predictions, the {\em Online Resource Allocation Problem} consists a finite horizon of $T$ time periods and a limited number of $m$ types of resources.
+Without predictions, the {\em Online Resource Allocation Problem} consists of a finite horizon of $T$ time periods and a limited number of $m$ types of resources.
 At each time period, a decision must be made which will consume a certain set of resources and yield a certain reward.
 The form of these individual decision problems changes over time and is unknown in advance.

-We consider two different arrival models: stochastic and adversarial.
-The stochastic arrival model assumes the arrivals are drawn independently from an unknown underlying distribution.
-Under the stochastic arrival model, we measure the performance of any algorithm using {\em regret}, which is the expected difference in the total reward earned by an optimal algorithm that ``knows'' the entire arrival sequence beforehand versus the reward earned by the algorithm.
-At minimum we aim to design algorithms that achieves {\em sub-linear} (i.e.~$o(T)$) regret, as such an algorithm would earn a per-period reward that is on average no worse than the optimal, as $T$ grows.
-Under the adversarial arrival model, sub-linear regret is impossible to achieve in the worst case, so instead we measure the performance of any algorithm using {\em competitive ratio}, which is the ratio between the total reward earned by an optimal algorithm that ``knows'' the entire arrival sequence beforehand and the reward earned by the algorithm.
-In other words, if an algorithm is $\alpha$-competitive, then it can always obtain a total reward that is no less than $\frac{1}{\alpha}$ times the reward of the optimal algorithm. \cite{arlotto2019uniformly} proved that, without predictions, under the stochastic arrival model any algorithm incurs at least $\Omega(\sqrt{T})$ regret, and \cite{balseiro2019learning} proved that, without predictions, under the adversarial arrival model any algorithm has at least an $\alpha^*$ competitive ratio where $\alpha^*$ depends on the problem parameters.
-We seek to design algorithms that go beyond these worst-case bounds using predictions.
+Following \cite{balseiro2023best}, we consider both the stochastic and adversarial arrival models.
+Under the stochastic model, we measure the performance of any algorithm via its {\em regret}, which is the difference in the total reward earned by an optimal offline algorithm (i.e. one that ``knows'' the entire arrival sequence beforehand) versus the reward earned by the algorithm.
+At minimum we aim to design algorithms that achieve {\em sub-linear} (i.e.~$o(T)$) regret, as such an algorithm would earn a per-period reward that is on average no worse than the optimal, as $T$ grows.
+Under the adversarial model, sub-linear regret is impossible to achieve in the worst case, so instead we measure the performance of any algorithm via its {\em competitive ratio}, which is the ratio between the total reward earned by an optimal offline algorithm and the algorithm's reward.
+In other words, if an algorithm is $\alpha$-competitive, then it can always obtain a total reward that is no less than $1/\alpha$ times the reward of the optimal algorithm.
+Without predictions, \cite{arlotto2019uniformly} proved that under the stochastic model, any algorithm incurs at least $\Omega(T^{\frac{1}{2}})$ regret.
+Similarly \cite{balseiro2019learning} proved that under the adversarial model, any algorithm has at least an $\alpha^*$ competitive ratio, where $\alpha^*$ depends on simple problem parameters (it is these two bounds which \cite{balseiro2023best} matches simultaneously).
+We seek to design algorithms that go beyond these worst-case bounds using accurate predictions, but also enjoy the same guarantees using inaccurate predictions.